SciML/DiffEqDocs.jl/docs/src/types/sde_types.md

+# SDE Types

-# Defining a SDE Problem
+## Mathematical Specification of a SDE Problem

 To define an SDE Problem, you simply need to give the forcing function ``f``, the noise function `g`, and the initial condition ``u₀`` which define an SDE